pranavkanade/Binge_List/Readme.md

     b. `generic`: Exteremly generic code that we are going to use only once, still putting it in separate component will help and so it is here.

     c. `api`: All async api request functions can be found in this dir.
-For the project we are only making `GET` calls so I've extracted a generic fetch method and reused it for all other requests.
+For the project we are only going to make `GET` calls so I've extracted a generic fetch method and reused it for all other requests.

     d. `components`: Contains all the required components.

     - `layout`: used to build a uniform layout for the project.
 Menubar, Footer and Searchbar is there.
-    - `ui`: this dir has all the reusable ui components used throught the projects.
+    - `ui`: this dir has all the reusable ui components used throughtout the projects.
     - `movies`:
       - `detailed.js`: To present movie details at `/movies/:movieId`
       - `catalog/`: Used to put together components used in creating **Movie catalog** page at `/movies`
     - `index/`: Contains all the code for `/`.
-      - `inTheater.js`: A small component to showcase **movies in theaters** (preview)
+      - `inTheater.js`: A small component to showcase **movies in theaters** (preview kind of thing on index page)
-      - `popular.js`: Component used to showcase a pageful **popular** movies, with option to browse all of them.
+      - `popular.js`: Component used to showcase a pageful of **popular** movies, with option to browse all of them.
     - `profile.js`: This component code for profile of an artist.

 ### Note